Internal Audit and Compliance Manager

 The IRC Yemen began its programs in October 2012.
-Currently IRC Yemen is operating in eight governorates in the south and north of Yemen through direct programming and through a local partnership in Health, WASH, Nutrition, Economic Recovery Development, Education, Child Protection, Gender and Women Protection and Empowerment
+Currently IRC Yemen is operating in eight governorates in the south and north of Yemen through direct programming and through a local partnership in Health, WASH, Nutrition, Economic Recovery Development, Education, Child Protection, Women Protection and Empowerment sectors.

-The Internal Audit and Compliance Manager will support the Country Director to deliver on the compliance and internal audit functions of IRC Yemen, ensuring that IRC Yemen’s programs, including its sub-grantees/partners, are fully compliant with IRC’s and its donors’ rules and regulations.
+The Internal Audit and Compliance Manager will support the Country Director to deliver on the compliance and internal audit functions, ensuring that IRC Yemen’s programs, including its sub-grantees/partners, are fully compliant with IRC’s and its donors’ rules and regulations.
 This will be achieved through the systematic examination and evaluation of the adequacy, reliability and effectiveness of internal policies and procedures, and the extent to which established internal controls are complied with.
-Where weaknesses in controls or application of controls, are identified, the Internal Audit and Compliance Manager will recommend action to remedy the situation.
+Where weaknesses in controls or application of controls are identified, the Internal Audit and Compliance Manager will recommend action to remedy the situation.

 Internal Controls and compliance

-- To monitor the country program’s adherence to IRC procedures and policies in relation to Supply Chain, Finance, HR and Programs as set out in relevant IRC manuals and guidelines.
+- Monitor country program’s adherence to procedures and policies in relation to Supply Chain, Finance, HR and Programs as set out in relevant IRC and donor manuals and guidelines.

-- To lead on the implementation of internal audits at both country head office and field office(s) based on the agreed Internal Audit plan, with particular emphasis on:
+- Prepare, based on risk assessment, and agree with the CD an Internal Audit plan.
+Lead on the implementation of internal audits at both country head office and field office(s) based on the agreed Internal Audit plan, with particular emphasis on: